dluxemburg/reveal-run-in-terminal/readme.md

 Add executable code examples to you [reveal.js](https://github.com/hakimel/reveal.js/#revealjs) presentation.

-Tabbing between keynote and a terminal looks terrible and it is impossible to type with people watching anyway.
+Tabbing between Keynote and a terminal looks terrible and it is impossible to type with people watching anyway.

 Looks like this: